Jahir-03/SkillBridge_v1/README.md

-SkillBridge (v1 Prototype)
+# SkillBridge (v1 Prototype)

-**Current Status:** *Early Development / Foundation Phase* This repository contains the **v1 prototype**.
+**Current Status:** *Early Development / Foundation Phase* This repository contains the **version_1 prototype**.
 It currently establishes the basic web application structure, server connectivity, and frontend layout.
-It serves as the foundation for future DevOps implementations (Docker, AWS) and Database integration.
+It serves as the foundation for future DevOps implementations and Database integration.

 ## What's implemented in v1?
 - **Project Structure:** Standardized folder hierarchy for scalable development.